 - Participating in weekly team-wide Case Consult meeting.

 - Working collaboratively with our DBT Specialty team, if accepted into this subspecialty program.

-- Attending Institute Professional Trainings; an educational stipend is provided for trainings related to area of interest.
+- Attending Institute Professional Trainings; an educational stipend is provided for additional trainings related to area of interest.

 - Other responsibilities as assigned.

 - Doctoral degree in clinical, counseling or educational psychology and at least 1000 hours of clinical experience.

 - A background in working with children, adolescents, families, and groups.

 - Computer literacy in Microsoft Office (Word, Excel, Outlook) is required for all candidates.

 Work Schedule: This is a full-time position at 40+ hours per week.
 Supervised activities include clinical hours in individual, family and group therapy; supervision; training; orientation; practice development; program development, community education; and some research opportunities.
 Clinical hours are generally mid/late morning into the evening hours; some weekend hours are an option.

 Consultation and Training: Supervision meets the standards required by the Board of Psychology.
 Additional training and consultation are provided.

 Diversity: The Institute for Girls’ Development embraces diversity in our staff and in the clients we serve.
 Please review our 4 Essential Criteria for this position and learn about our Justice, Equity, Diversity and Inclusion Initiative.
 Bilingual/bi-cultural applicants are encouraged to apply.

 Compensation: Base salary $35,000; 10 days paid vacation; paid holidays and sick pay; group health, dental, and vision insurance plan; 401k plan; annual educational and professional membership stipends.